aevyrie/aevyrie.github.io/content/about.md

 # Who are you?
 What are you doing inside my computer?

 Hi, I'm Aevyrie.
-The name of this blog/writey-space is a double entendre for the inspirational *"someone working on cultivating their casual interests"* and the self-derogatory *"programmer who doesn't know what they're doing"*.
+The name of this blog/writey-space is a double entendre for the inspirational *"someone working on cultivating their casual interests"* and the self deprecating *"programmer who doesn't know what they're doing"*.
 I'm shooting for the former, but usually end up closer to the latter.
 Good thing they aren't mutually exclusive.

 ---